-- Mura measurements: the Atlas can measure Mura according to various algorithms, including the DFF Black Mura standard of the DFF [German Flat Display Forum].
+- Mura measurements: the Titan can measure Mura according to various algorithms, including the DFF Black Mura standard of the DFF [German Flat Display Forum].

 - LCD VCOM adjustment: display flicker can be measured with the fast-sampling light meter.
 Various standards, like min/max, contrast RMS, JEITA and VESA methods are available.